rorokimdim/stash/README.md

 `stash` is a command line program for storing text data in encrypted form.

 It uses [sqlite](https://sqlite.org/) as its database.

 All user data is encrypted using [AES 256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) cipher.

+Data is hashed for indexing purposes using a good random salt + [SHA512](https://en.wikipedia.org/wiki/SHA-2).

 ## Getting Started

-Run the following commnad in a directory where we want to store your stash.
+Run the following command in a directory where we want to store your stash.

 ```
 stash init
 ```

 This will create a `.stash` directory and initialize its `sqlite` database.

-We will also be prompted for the encryption-key (password) we wish to use for the stash.
-The key is not saved anywhere, but a salted hash (good random salt + SHA512) of the key and the salt used is saved in your `.stash` directory.
-The hash is checked with entered encryption-key when we run stash commands -- this ensures we don't accidentally use different encryption-key to store data.
-The salt is also used to hash our data -- to speed up searches and to check for changes.
+We will be prompted for the encryption-key (password) we wish to use for the stash.
+The key is not saved anywhere, but a salted hash (good random salt + SHA512) of the key and the salt is saved in your `.stash` directory.

+When we run a stash command, we will be prompted for our encryption key.
+It is checked against the hash stored during `stash init`.
+For the duration of the command, the encryption key will be used for encrypting/decrypting data.

+The salt stored during `stash init` is also used for hashing any data for indexing purposes.

-If we wish to keep a global stash, we can set `STASH_DIRECTORY` environemnt variable.
+If we wish to keep a global stash, we can set `STASH_DIRECTORY` environment variable.
 Running the above command with `STASH_DIRECTORY` set will initialize stash in the set directory.

 ## Browsing

 ### Terminal user interface (default)